matsumurae/onomatodict-jp/ONOMATO-CLASS.md

 ![gitaigo](http://blog.gengo.com/wp-content/uploads/2016/06/gusya-gusya.png)

-This category will be sounds for conditions or states (human or not).
-Things like "a sparkle in her eyes" or "lots of sunlight shining" goes here.
-This is not meant to resemble sounds because action, motion or state makes no sound. **This is commonly used in manga.**
+This category will be sounds for conditions or states. **Used for inanimate objects**.
+Things like "something shiny" or "lots of bright sunlight" go here.
+It is not intended to resemble sounds because the action, movement, or state does not make sound.

 ### Movement and action / Giyougo / 擬容語 (ぎようご)